5 Things Orthodox Christians Should Know About Reformed Christianity

 WCF 29.7

-In other words, they believe that no physical change in the bread and wine take place.
-So, when a believer receives in faith, he spiritually partakes of Christ’s body and blood while only physically receiving bread and wine.
-If a man were to receive in an unworthy manner, he would be guilty of sinning against the body and blood of the Lord.
-Because of this belief, Reformed churches often fence the table and not allow those who are members of a visible church to receive.
+If a man were to receive Communion in an unworthy manner, he would be guilty of sinning against the body and blood of the Lord.
+Because of this belief, Reformed churches often fence the table and do not allow those who are members of a visible church to receive.
 If someone is visiting, some churches will have a card for the person to fill out or have the person talk to the pastor to ensure they are spiritually prepared.

-Additionally, some churches do not give Communion every week like most Orthodox churches do.
+Additionally, some Reformed churches do not give Communion every week like most Orthodox churches do.
 For example, one of our parishioners’ former home church gave Communion only four times per year.
 Some churches fear their members will not be spiritually prepared to receive Communion weekly.

-5. They believe in “true” salvation
+6. Reformed Christians believe in “true” salvation

 Lastly, most Reformed Christians (and Evangelicals) will make a distinction between “true Christians” and “professing Christians”.
 True Christians are those who have been born again by the Holy Spirit, while professing Christians are those who believe they are true Christians but are not.
 They may even have some fruits of true Christianity, but are not true Christians.
 This language often occurs in sermons on “true and false faith”.
-It is also important to note that for Protestants, a “true believer” will be holding to a personal saving faith in the atoning work of Jesus on the cross in spite of their church position or affiliation.
-For instance, a Roman Catholic or Orthodox who is a true believer will believe in salvation by faith alone through grace alone in Christ alone.
-They will be “Protestant at heart.”

-How to dialogue with the Reformed
+How to dialogue with Reformed Christians

-Now that we know a few things about what the Reformed believe, let’s discuss how to dialogue with them.
+Now that we know a few things about what Reformed Christians believe, let’s discuss how to dialogue with them.
 First, we must make clear that it is impossible to argue someone into belief.
 Belief is a consent of the will.
 Ultimately, the best way to dialogue is to start with open-mindedness and asking questions.
 Ask them what they believe and why, and allow them to explain it to you before you make assumptions.
 Here are some other things to consider when discussing theology and faith:

 2. Know your Bible.
 Reformed Christians know their Bible backwards and forwards, and so should you.